darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-08-tryhackme-blue.md

 ![]({{site.baseurl}}/assets/blue21.png)

-With this session shell set to meterpreter, we need to set a session for use.
+With this session's shell set to meterpreter, we need to set a session for use.
 Looking at the options, we can see meterpreter as session 2.
 This is the session we want to use.

 ![]({{site.baseurl}}/assets/blue22.png)